 TransMilenio

 TransMilenio is Bogotá’s modern and efficient bus rapid transit system, offering a safe and convenient way to navigate the city.
 The system is well-lit, has dedicated lanes, and is frequently monitored by security personnel.
 However, be aware of your surroundings and keep your belongings secure, especially during rush hour.
-(See Also: Is it Safe to Visit Antarctica?
-The Ultimate Guide)
+(See Also: Is It Safe To Visit Charleston Sc?
+A Traveler’s Guide)

 Metro Lines